ywangd/peek/README.rst

 Installation
 ------------

 Please note the project requires Python 3.6+.
-It can be installed from PyPI with:
+It is recommended to install from PyPI with:

 .. code-block:: bash